Marcus Armstrong: 2019

 At the Red Bull Ring, Armstrong topped practice and later took his first pole position of the year.
 He lost the lead to Renault junior Max Fewtrell and re-took it back later.
 However, him and Jüri Vips passed him which dropped Armstrong to third, and defended from teammate Daruvala to cling onto third and another podium.
 He later stated that "it was a lot more difficult to overtake than [I] expected".
 From sixth in Race 2, Armstrong quickly moved up into second behind Shwartzman and kept him honest for most of the race.
-On the final lap, Armstrong overtook Shwartzman however the Russian clipped Armstrong which punctured the New Zealander's rear tyre and fell to 19th.
+On the final lap, Armstrong overtook Shwartzman however the Russian clipped Armstrong which punctured the New Zealander's rear tyre and fell to nineteenth.
 In Silverstone, Armstrong qualified on the front row in second, but dropped two places at the start.
 He re-passed Renault junior Christian Lundgaard and pressured Daruvala for second place, but ultimately settled for third.
 In Race 2, Armstrong sat in seventh for most of the race until Daruvala and Pedro Piquet collided on the penultimate lap, and also overtook Lundgaard to snatch fourth.
-At the Hungaroring, Armstrong qualified lower down in 13th.
+At the Hungaroring, Armstrong qualified lower down in thirteenth.
 He was unable to progress through the field easily, during the first race and managed to take eighth place and claim reverse pole for Race 2.
 He defended from Leonardo Pulcini at the start, but managed to take his first victory of the season, in a lights-to-flag manner.
 Heading into the summer break and the final three rounds of the season, Armstrong sat fourth in the standings with 98 points, 36 off leader Shwartzman.